the free methodist church in canada

 Conversations

-Free Methodist Conversations: Foundational Distinctives is a new video series designed to help us dive deeper into who we are as Free Methodists.
-Building on the Foundational Series first introduced at General Conference, these conversations explore the distinctives that shape our faith and life together.
-Whether you are preparing for partnership (membership), leading a Bible study or small group, or simply curious to learn more about what it means to be Free Methodist, these videos have been created to spark meaningful dialogue, deepen understanding, and encourage growth in our shared journey of discipleship.
+This new video series is designed to help us dive deeper into six topics that are foundational to our values as Free Methodists.
+Building on the Foundation Series, these conversations explore the following topics: Baptism, Communion, Means of Grace, Holiness, Small Groups and Local Church Membership.
+They can be used as part of a partnership (membership) curriculum, in a Bible study or small group, or simply inform an individual who is curious to learn more about what it means to be Free Methodist.
+These videos have been created to spark meaningful dialogue, deepen understanding, and encourage growth in our journey of discipleship.

 Table Of Contents: